Crochet Bell Sleeve Shrug: Easy 4-Step Free Pattern

 Size Chart: XS to 5XL

-This crochet bell sleeve shrug is sized to fit a wide range of body types.
+This pattern is sized to fit a wide range of body types.
 Choose your size based on your upper bust measurement (measured around your chest, just under your arms):

 | Size | Upper Bust (in) | Foundation Chain | Body Length (in) | Sleeve Length (in) | Yarn (g) |